 After visiting this fascinating garden, we return to our starting point, the Alameda Principal, and head for our next goal.
 Going west we reach the river and follow its course to the calle Alemania where we find theCAC Málaga - Centro de Arte Contemporáneo de Málaga - (Contemporary Art Centre of Málaga).
 Installed in the former wholesale market, the Centre exhibits works by the best foreign and national contemporary artists.
 Since its inception, it has become an international benchmark, not only for its permanent collection of major artists such as Juan Muñoz, Tony Cragg, or Sigmar Polke, but for the educational work it conducts and the very interesting temporary exhibitions of great figures from the world art scene.
 In the approaches to the Centre, the "Man Moving" by Stephan Balkenhol, and "La Sombra Azul" by Chema Alvargonzález are Málaga's new contemporary milestones.

-Now it is time to replenish our energy.
-We can choose to enjoy a few tapas in the excellent bars and restaurants in the surroundings of the CAC Málaga (Soho district) or go and see the sea and enjoy a delicious seafood paella on the beach.
-If we choose the second option, this time we'll go to the Poniente beaches.
-To do so, we go back to the Alameda Principal, and take the number 16 bus that takes us to the new paseo marítimo de Poniente, and La Misericordia and San Andrés beaches.
-Our afternoon's goal is not far: the Museo Automovilístico de Málaga (Automobile Museum of Málaga).
+And now it is time to have a rest and some refreshment.
+We can choose between having some tapas in the excellent bars and restaurants around the CAC Málaga (district of Soho), or head off to the seafront and enjoy a delicious seafood paella at the beach.
+If we choose the second option, this time we will travel to the beaches of the west.
+To do so, we return once more to the Alameda Principal and take the number 16 bus which will take us to the paseo marítimo de poniente (Western seafront), where the Misericordia and San Andrés beaches are.

-From the beach restaurant, we go to Avenida Sor Teresa Prat , where we find one Málaga's landmark buildings, the former Real Fábrica de Tabacos (Royal Tobacco Factory).
-The building dates from 1923 and houses the surprising Automobile Museum of Málaga, which opened in September 2010.
+From the “chiringuito”, we go to the avenida Sor Teresa Prat, where we find one of the most emblematic buildings of Málaga, the old Real Fábrica de Tabacos which dates from 1923 and which houses two surprising museums.

-A singular collection with over 90 unique car models in which mythical brands such as Jaguar, Aston Martin, Bugatti, Rolls Royce and Porsche, among others, illustrate the aesthetic evolution of the automobile through ten themed rooms.
-The museum also features a unique display of engines converted to art and over 300 original hats from the 20s to the 50s by great designers such as Dior, Chanel and Balenciaga among others.
+The Automobile and Fashion Museum contains A unique collection in the world with more than 90 exclusive models of cars, from such legendary manufacturers as Jaguar, Aston Martin, Bugatti, Rolls Royce and Porsche, among others, which illustrate the aesthetic evolution of the automobile in ten thematic exhibition rooms.
+It also houses an unprecedented display of motors converted into art and more than 300 original hats from the 20s to 50s by great designers such as Dior, Chanel and Balenciaga, among others.
 Sublime.

 Our stay comes to an end.
 Our days have been rather hectic, but we're full of experiences, unique experiences, unforgettable experiences.
 However, there is still much more to see and feel in Málaga.